-Since 2006, there have been nine Section 7 consultations related to buoys, moorings, and FADs within the area under consideration for critical habitat designation.
+Since 2006, there have been nine Section 7 consultations related to buoys, moorings, and FADs within the critical habitat designation.
 Six of these were informal consultations, and three fell under the Pac-SLOPES programmatic consultation.
 Two of these consultations were for the Maui Fishing Community FAD and one was a temporary buoy.
 While a similar number and types of consultations can be expected over the next decade, no additional consultations are anticipated as a result of the MHI IFKW critical habitat designation.
-There may be some additional administrative cost associated with taking the potential critical habitat designation into consideration during these consultations, but that cost is anticipated to be minimal and quantified in Table 5-2.121 In addition, no project modifications would be necessary for buoys, moorings, or FADs due to the potential MHI IFKW critical habitat designation.
+There may be some additional administrative cost associated with taking the critical habitat designation into consideration during these consultations, but that cost is anticipated to be minimal and quantified in Table 5-2.131 In addition, no project modifications would be necessary for buoys, moorings, or FADs due to the MHI IFKW critical habitat designation.
 These are routine projects with minimal impacts.
-Impacts that could occur are already considered due to the ESA listing of MHI IFKW and other species, particularly through the Pac-SLOPES program, and no project modifications are expected due to the potential MHI IFKW critical habitat designation. ^{122,123}
+Impacts that could occur are already considered due to the ESA listing of MHI IFKW and other species, particularly through the Pac-SLOPES program, and no project modifications are expected due to the MHI IFKW critical habitat designation.^{132,133}